espimarisa/media-stack/README.md

 - create your environment variable file in `.env` and follow the documentation inside of `compose.yml`
 - run `bash ./scripts/setup.sh`
+- todo: guide on how to setup the other services

 ## services